Dune (1984 film): Plot

-In the year 10,191 AG (roughly 23,352 CE), the known universe is ruled by the Padishah Emperor Shaddam IV.
+In the year 10,191, the known universe is ruled by the Padishah Emperor Shaddam IV.
 The most valuable substance in the empire is the spice melange, which extends life and expands consciousness.
 The spice also allows the Spacing Guild to fold space, allowing safe, instantaneous interstellar travel.
 The Guild's leader demands Shaddam clarify a conspiracy that could jeopardize spice production.
 Shaddam reveals that he has transferred power and control of the planet Arrakis, the only source of the spice, to House Atreides from their archenemies, House Harkonnen.
-However, once the Atreides arrive, the Harkonnens will eliminate them with aide from Shaddam's own Sardaukar troops.
+However, once the Atreides arrive, the Harkonnens will eliminate them with aid from Shaddam's own Sardaukar troops.
 Shaddam fears the Atreides due to reports of a secret army that they are amassing.

 Lady Jessica, the concubine of Duke Leto Atreides, is an acolyte of the Bene Gesserit, an exclusive sisterhood with advanced physical and mental abilities.
 As part of a centuries-long breeding program to produce the Kwisatz Haderach, a mental "superbeing" whom the Bene Gesserit would use to their advantage, Jessica was ordered to bear a daughter but disobeyed and bore a son, Paul Atreides.
 Paul is tested by Reverend Mother Mohiam to assess his impulse control and, to her surprise, passes the test.

 The Atreides leave their homeworld Caladan for Arrakis, a barren desert planet populated by gigantic sandworms.
 The native people of Arrakis, the Fremen, prophesy that a messiah will lead them to freedom and paradise.
 Duncan Idaho, one of Leto's loyalists, tells him that he suspects Arrakis holds vast numbers of Fremen who could prove to be powerful allies.
 Before Leto can form an alliance with the Fremen, the Harkonnen launch their attack.
 Leto's personal physician who is also secretly a Harkonnen double-agent, Dr. Wellington Yueh, disables the shields, leaving the Atreides defenseless.
 Idaho is killed, Leto is captured, and nearly the entire House of Atreides is wiped out by the Harkonnen.
 Baron Harkonnen orders Mentat Piter De Vries to kill Yueh with a poisoned blade.
 Leto dies in a failed attempt to assassinate the Baron using a poison-gas tooth implanted by Yueh in exchange for sparing the lives of Jessica and Paul, killing Piter instead.